CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ## Mapping Data

 With this exercise, you will learn introductory skills involved in using QGIS to map existing spatial datasets.
-By completing this set of three Mapping Data exercises, you will…
+By completing this set of three Mapping Data exercises, you will

 1. be familiar with the QGIS user interface
 2. learn the components of shapefiles